coredao-org/CoreDAO-Docs/docs/Learn/products/btc-staking/dual-staking-guide.md

 ## Specifying the BTC Amount to Stake

 4. Enter the amount of Bitcoin you want to stake.
-The minimum amount is 0.01 BTC.
+The minimum amount is 0.01 BTC if user is staking through the website UI.
+However, there are no minimum amount requirements if staking BTC through staking script.

 <p align="center">
 ![dual-staking-on-core](../../../../static/img/dual-staking/dual-staking-3.png)